autolab-fi/line-robot-curriculum/lessons/lesson_1.md

 Get started with the robot and get it moving immediately.

 ## Introduction
-In this lesson, you will learn how to set the robot in motion, and it's really not difficult, for this you only need a great desire and perseverance.
-We will use a `lineRobot` library for this task.
+In this lesson, you will learn how to set the robot in motion.
+It's really not difficult, for this you only need a great desire and perseverance.

 Below is a photo of the robot.